A Walthamstow Village Walk

 london-footprints.co.uk

 A circular walk of 1¾ miles around the conservation areas of Walthamstow Village and Orford Road.
-The museum is worth visiting but has limited opening (see below).
+The museum is worth visiting (see below).
+An alternative route beyond the church to Lloyd Park and the William Morris Galley via civic buildings is available [click here]

 Begin at Walthamstow Central Station (National Rail or Victoria line).